 Beyond their techno prowess, millennials have significant behavioural differences to their older colleagues.
 While on the surface this might seem like a challenge, it opens up a world of opportunities for your business:

 Millennials have a desire for flexibility.
 According to a PwC survey, less than a third of millennials expect to work regular office hours.
-Another study by Bentley University in the USA revealed that 77% of millennials believe flexible work hours would make the workplace more productive for people their age.
+An-often quoted study by Bentley University in the USA revealed that 77% of millennials believe flexible work hours would make the workplace more productive for people their age.
 (Given their reliance on digital technology, this shouldn’t come a surprise.)
 It’s also important to note that 82% of millennials say they would be more loyal to their employers if they had flexible work options.

 Shared social values are important to millennials.
 The PwC survey revealed that 59% of millennials actively seek an employer with the same attitudes towards corporate responsibility as their own.
 Deloitte’s 2016 Millennial Survey showed millennials want businesses to focus more on people (employees, customers and society), products and purpose, and less on profits.